tcrosen/twitter-bootstrap-typeahead/README.md

 About
 -----------------
 All the thanks in the world to [@mdo](https://twitter.com/#!/mdo) and [@fat](https://twitter.com/#!/fat) of [@twitter](https://twitter.com/) for the wonderful Bootstrap utility.<br />
-I required more functionality out of the Typeahead plugin so I created this extension with some additional features:
+I required more functionality out of the Typeahead plugin so I created this extension with additional features.

 Events
 -----------------